SzymonNowakowski/DMRnet/README.md

 ### Consistency with previous package versions

 The first purpose is testing agreement of the results obtained for the new version v.
-0.3.0 and the older version 0.2.0.
+0.3.0 and the older version v.
+0.2.0.

 1. In the summer of 2021 massive experiments were performed with DMRnet v.
 0.2.0 and with new implementation of GLAMER and two new external cross validation routines,